ASeriousMister/SeedCheck.py/README.md

 - Feather wallet

 ## Installation
-The tool was tested in Ubuntu 20.04 with Python3.8.
+The tool was tested in Ubuntu 20.04 with Python3.8, Debian 11 with python 3.9 and Debian 12 with python 3.11.
-I suggest to run the tool in its own virtual environment.
-Python shoul be installed by default.
-If not so, update your repositories
 ```
 sudo apt update
 ```